- About Homelessness

 - About Us

-President Obama and VA Secretary Eric Shinseki have made ending veterans homelessness a top priority, prompting Congress to explore several legislative solutions to the problem.
+The Obama Administration and VA have made ending veteran homelessness a top priority and Congress has largely followed suit in providing their own support and sufficient funding for key programs.
 In order to truly end homelessness among veterans, resources must be available to identify every veteran who is homeless or about to become homeless.
-Programs must be able to immediately secure the needed housing and services for individuals and/or their families.
+Programs must be able to secure the needed housing and services immediately for individuals and/or their families.

 The key elements of a solution to veterans’ homelessness include: